aaroncthompson/newdiscordstuff/README.md

 A port of a simple little bot to handle some slash commands we needed in my friend's Discord server, formerly hosted on AutoCode (RIP).

 ## event
-Syntax: `/event eventname description (imageurl) (emoji) (channel)`
+Syntax: `/event`

-Creates a role, a private channel restricted to the invoker and that role, a post in a specified channel (`#rsvp` by default), and a confirmation message containing a command the invoker can copy/paste to call [Carl-bot](https://carl.gg/) to add a reaction role to the post, allowing users to opt in to private channels about upcoming events or topics by clicking the emoji Carl-bot reacts to the post with.
+Creates a form for you to type in the details of your event.
+Once you confirm that the event post looks good, it will post the modal, create a role, create a channel restricted to the invoker and that role, a post in a specified channel (`#rsvp` by default), and edit the preview with a confirmation and a command the invoker can copy/paste to call [Carl-bot](https://carl.gg/) to add a reaction role to the post, allowing users to opt in to private channels about upcoming events or topics by clicking the emoji Carl-bot reacts to the post with.

-## eventremove
+## eventmanage
-Syntax: `/eventremove message_id channel_name
+Syntax: `/eventmanage`

-Removes an event post created with `/event` using the `message_id` returned by the original `/event` response.
-Must be supplied the channel name.
+Under construction.